leaningtech/labs/src/content/cheerp/guides/00-getting-started/02-RHEL8-&-CentOS-8-installation.md

 ---
-title: RHEL8 and CentOS installation
+title: Installation on RHEL8 and CentOS
+slug: guides/getting-started/rhel8-centos8
 ---

 We provide pre-built RPM packages for RHEL8 (and CentOS 8).